nick-prater/newstead-pre-school/content/policies/managing_behaviours.md

 * Our way of responding to pre-verbal children is to calm them through holding and cuddling.
 Verbal children will also respond to cuddling to calm them down, but we offer them an explanation and discuss the incident with them to their level of understanding.

 * We recognise that young children require help in understanding the range of feelings they experience.
 We help children recognise their feelings by naming them and helping children to express them, making a connection verbally between the event and the feeling.
-“Adam took your car, didn’t he, and you were enjoying playing with it.
-You didn’t like it when he took it, did you?
-Did it make you feel angry?
-Is that why you hit him?”
-Older children will be able to verbalise their feelings better, talking through themselves the feelings that motivated the behaviour.
+Older children will generally be better able to verbalise their emotions, talking through themselves the feelings that motivated the behaviour.

 * We help young children learn to empathise with others, understanding that they have feelings too and that their actions impact on others’ feelings.
 “When you hit Adam, it hurt him.
 He didn’t like that and it made him cry”.